resim-ai/open-core/docs/resim/metrics/events.md

 event.with_metrics(metric_1, metric_2)
 ```

-The ReSim Metrics Validator checks that all metrics associated with an event have been flagged as event metrics
+The [ReSim Metrics Validator](https://github.com/resim-ai/open-core/blob/main/resim/metrics/proto/validate_metrics_proto.py) checks that all metrics associated with an event have been flagged as event metrics
 via the `is_event_metric()` function.
+The metrics validator should be called on the metrics proto before it is written to `metrics.binproto` as illustrated in [The Metrics Writer docs](./metrics_writer).

 ## Available Parameters